tlswg/tls13-spec/draft-ietf-tls-tls13.md

 legacy_version
-: In previous versions of TLS, this field was used for version negotiation and represented the highest version number supported by the client.
+: In previous versions of TLS, this field was used for version negotiation and represented the highest version ID supported by the client.
   Experience has shown that many servers do not properly implement version negotiation, leading to "version intolerance" in which the server rejects an otherwise acceptable ClientHello with a version number higher than it supports.
-  In TLS 1.3, the client indicates its version preferences in the "supported_versions" extension ({{supported-versions}}) and this field MUST be set to 0x0303, which was the version number for TLS 1.2.
+  In TLS 1.3, the client indicates its version preferences in the "supported_versions" extension ({{supported-versions}}) and this field MUST be set to 0x0303, which is the version ID for TLS 1.2.
   (See {{backward-compatibility}} for details about backward compatibility.)

 random